 She says ‘It would still be heaven, of a lesser plane for then I know now that camping again, I need not do!’

-I am a bit nervous, even though I have all my kit.
-My last memories of camping, a good decade ago are not pleasant.
+I was a bit nervous, even though I had all my kit.
+My last memories of camping, a couple of decades ago are not pleasant.

 It was my first trip to Spain as a Geology student and we headed north to the Cordillera Cantábrica.
 It was an amazing trip and I learnt so much.

-- No sunshine in the Northern hemisphere can make me feel secure – It was boiling hot in the day in Spain, but at night, the temperatures were sub-zero.
+- No sunshine in the Northern hemisphere could ever make me feel secure – it was boiling hot in the day in Spain, but at night, the temperatures were sub-zero

 - Camping was not my thing

-And ten years later, I find myself being lured into a camp trip, lured by the prospect of toasted marshmallows.
+And then years later, I found myself being lured into a camping trip, lured by the prospect of toasted marshmallows.